san9min/YAIVERSE-MOBILE/README.md

 ---
 ## 1. Requirement

-You need to download expo in your device.
+You need to download expo on your device.

 If your device is Android, download Expo at Google play or IOS, then Expo Go at Play Store